pdf-raku/PDF-Class-raku/README.md

 This module provides a set of classes and accessors for structured access to PDF documents as described int the PDF 1.7 Reference Guide.

-It understands the internal structure of PDF documents and gradualy types classes and objects as they are dereferenced.
+It understands the internal structure of PDF documents and gradually types classes and objects as they are dereferenced.

 As well as structural and type validation; PDF::Class also understands inheritance (via Parent entries) and the sometimes finicky serialization rules regarding PDF construction into indirect objects.
-These details are automatically handled to ensure the `save-as` method correctl serializes the PDF.
+These details are automatically handled to ensure the `save-as` method correctly serializes the PDF.

 The top level of a PDF document is of type `PDF::Class`.
 It contains the `PDF::Catalog` in its root entry.
 Other classes in the document are accessible from the Catalog.